 It filters and gathers posts, comments, interactions, user-generated content (UGC), and other content from your selected social channels to create an engaging social wall for your website visitors.

-This has become, without a doubt, one of the more popular ways to integrate social media into websites and other business processes in recent years because it’s a live feed.
+This has undoubtedly become one of the more popular ways to integrate social media into websites and other business processes in recent years because it involves a live feed.

 It’s also a great way to capitalize on, disseminate, and engage people with your videos, which are the most popular type of content.